 Graduate study in physics and astronomy is highly individualized.
 Each entering graduate student is assigned a faculty advisor, who assists in preparing a plan of study and in guiding the student's progress.
-All graduate students who intend to pursue a Ph.D. in physics must pass the qualifying exam (see Doctor of Philosophy in Physics).
+All graduate students who intend to pursue a Ph.D. in physics must pass the qualifying exam; see Ph.D. in Physics in the Catalog.

 The M.S. may be a terminal degree or a step toward a Ph.D.
 In either case, the final examination is oral, conducted by a committee of three faculty members.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.

 Students qualified for graduate study are encouraged to apply for fellowships and assistantships.
 Contact the Department of Physics and Astronomy chair.

 Graduates have opportunities for employment in universities, colleges, and research laboratories in government and industry.
 Physics and astronomy graduates have mastered skills that are readily transferable to a number of fields.
 They might choose to work in engineering, software development, finance, or consulting.